tophat/yarn-plugin-semver-up/README.md

 yarn semver up --config semver-up.json --changeset out.json
 ```

-If you don't specify a semver-up, you can pass rule globs into the command line:
+If you don't specify a semver-up, you can pass rule globs into the command line.
+This overrides the config.

 ```sh
 yarn semver up --dry-run "react*" "@babel/*"